Microeconomics A Simplified Approach

 Explanation:

 • Average Cost Curve: In perfect competition, firms operate at the minimum point of their average cost curve in the long run.
 However, a monopolist may not produce at this point.
-Instead, they might operate at a higher average cost due to lack of competitive pressure to minimize costs.
+Instead, they might operate at a higher average cost due to a lack of competitive pressure to minimize costs.

 • Scale and X-Inefficiency: A monopolist might also suffer from X-inefficiency, which is inefficiency resulting from the lack of competitive pressure to control costs and operate efficiently.